hiteshvaidya/sentiment_analysis/README.md

 ## Data

-Download the required data from this [kaggle](https://www.kaggle.com/PromptCloudHQ/amazon-reviews-unlocked-mobile-phones/data) page.
+Download the required data from [this](https://www.kaggle.com/PromptCloudHQ/amazon-reviews-unlocked-mobile-phones/data) kaggle page.

 ## Installation

 You may run this code in a virtual environment.
 I preferred to do so.<br>
-Assuming that you have installed pip and virtualenv Create a virtualenv and activate it. eg. let's call it `senti`
+Assuming that you have installed pip and virtualenv,<br>
+Create a virtualenv and activate it. eg. let's call it `senti`
 ```
 cd senti